shaack/cm-chessboard/README.md

     cssClass: "default",
     showCoordinates: true, // show ranks and files
     borderType: BORDER_TYPE.thin, // thin: thin border, frame: wide border with coordinates in it, none: no border
     aspectRatio: 1 // height/width.
-Set to null, if you want to define it only in the css.
+Set to `undefined`, if you want to define it only in the css.
   },
   responsive: false, // resizes the board on window resize, if true
   animationDuration: 300, // pieces animation duration in milliseconds